1. The Vijayanagara Empire was founded in ___________.

 Explanation: Their empire was a hub for diamonds, spices, and horses.

-73. The Vijayanagara navy was:
+73. The Vijayanagara navy was___________.

 A) As strong as Cholas